postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 In <xref:quickstart-adding-aspects> you have seen how aspects can be added to a target method one at a time.
 This operation is _explicit_ because you are adding the attribute.

 However, sometimes you shall discover that CodeLense shows some aspects that are applied to some targets even though there is no explicit attribute given.
-This is _implicit_ aspect application.
+These are _implicit_ aspect applications.

 This sort of thing is possible because some of the aspects can be designed as <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> aspects and these aspects are inherited from the base class to the children classes.